-For private referrals, the parent will complete Rivermont School referral packet.
+For referrals initiated by a parent, the parent will complete Rivermont School referral packet.

 Based on this information, Rivermont School will make the decision to accept or reject the child's application for admission.
 The parent/guardian and appropriate school division and/or referral source will be notified in writing of the decision.